wethod/learning-center-source/content/glossary/index.md

 For example: if I have an actual value of 5 but I know that, in a particular moment in time, actual value will reach the final value of 7, then I can use a Bluesky of 2.

-This is a theoretical definition, look at the context to find more accurated information.
+This is a theoretical definition, look at the context to find more accurate information.

 ### Budget Consumption